-Music is a social game, it sounds better when played by a group and it sounds better enjoyed with others.
+Music is a social game, it sounds better when played by a group and it sounds better enjoyed in a group.

-“I’m an introvert” is probably the most dangerous story you can tell yourself.
+“I’m an introvert” is possibly the most dangerous story you can tell yourself.
 It’s a trap that can turn into hiding or isolation and will limit your songwriting career.

 We all have personal stories, they are part of who we are and what we believe about ourselves and the world.
 Your personal stories define your life… don’t let them limit you or your potential or your career.
 I’ve done it.

-If you find this article making you uncomfortable, then it’s on point, be sure to check ou t the action steps at the end of the article to help you get working on it!
+If you find this article making you uncomfortable, then it’s on point.
+Be sure to check out the action steps at the end of the article to help you start working it out!

 What “I’m an Introvert” Sounds Like:

 - I can’t go hear your band play because…

 - I don’t know what to say, so I won’t introduce myself to…

 - Maybe I’ll post that new song later, when I write a better bridge / sing it better /